-But this is not the point I rest on here, but the comparative use he makes of the priesthood in his Melchisedec character with the very circumstances here spoken of. &#8220;Wherefore leaving the word of the beginning of Christ, let us,&#8221; he says, &#8220;go on to perfection, not laying again the foundation of repentance from dead works and of faith towards God, and of the doctrine of baptisms, and of laying on of hands, and of resurrection of the dead, and of eternal judgment; and this we will do, if God permit.&#8221; He then, from the fourth to the sixth, speaks of the things which are the proper portion of the church emerged out of Judaism, which was the word of the beginning of Christ&#8212;and that failure from this new portion is irremediable after such patience of God*;* and in the rest speaks therefore not of the blessings of the given Spirit, save as to the danger of apostasy, but indeed, while Aaronical intercession meanwhile subsisted, of what their portion under the Melchisedec priesthood would be according to the word of the new covenant.
+But this is not the point I rest on here, but the comparative use he makes of the priesthood in his Melchisedec character with the very circumstances here spoken of.
+"Wherefore leaving the word of the beginning of Christ; let us", he says, "go on to perfection, not laying again the foundation of repentance from dead works and of faith towards God, and of the doctrine of baptisms, and of laying on of hands, and of resurrection of the dead, and of eternal judgment; and this we will do, if God permit".
+He then, from the fourth to the sixth, speaks of the things which are the proper portion of the church emerged out of Judaism, which was the word of the beginning of Christ -- and that failure from this new portion is irremediable after such patience of God; and in the rest speaks therefore not of the blessings of the given Spirit, save as to the danger of apostasy, but indeed, while Aaronical intercession meanwhile subsisted, of what their portion under the Melchisedec priesthood would be according to the word of the new covenant.
 Of this the Holy Ghost was present witness.
-It is not my purpose to open out this now*;* I refer to it to shew the contrast of what were the first principles, or the word of the beginning of Christ, and the going on to perfection&#8212;that is, the knowledge of the priesthood of Christ, the heavenly priesthood now witnessed to us by the presence
+It is not my purpose to open out this now; I refer to it to shew the contrast of what were the first principles, or the word of the beginning of Christ, and the going on to perfection -- that is, the knowledge of the priesthood of Christ, the heavenly priesthood now witnessed to us by the presence

 {107}